A NSW Government website

 ParagraphPosition accountable

-1. Approval for recreational use of drones in a parkArea Manager
+1. Approval for recreational use of drones in a parkArea Manager, Team Leader, Ranger

 Area Manager

-2628.
-NPWS use of dronesConsult NPWS Fire and Incident Management Branch
+26–28.
+NPWS use of dronesConsult NPWS Fire and Incident Operations Branch

-The accountable officer may allocate this role to an officer authorised under the relevant departmental delegation instrument.
+The accountable officer may allocate this role to an officer authorised under the relevant NSW Department of Climate Change, Energy, the Environment and Water delegation instrument.
 Staff can access the delegation instruments on the intranet.